coady/graphique/README.md

 * DEBUG = False: run service in debug mode, which includes timing
 * DICTIONARIES = None: names of columns to read as dictionaries
 * FILTERS = None: predicates for which rows to read
-* INDEX = None: names of columns which are represent a sorted composite index
+* INDEX = None: names of columns which are represent a sorted composite index or partition keys
 * MMAP = False: use a memory map to read the files
 * PARQUET_PATH: path to the parquet directory or file
 * READ = True: read the dataset into a table at startup